Pre-conference Events: Thursday, June 25, 2020

 The program continues Saturday, June 27, with a full day of breakout sessions, author panels, closing keynote address and an additional book signing.
 The conference concludes Saturday evening with concurrent open mics for conference attendees at venues in Bellingham’s historic Fairhaven district.

-Village Books Conference Bookstore will be open throughout the conference.
-As co-presenter of the Chuckanut Writers Conference, Village Books will be the exclusive on-site bookseller throughout the conference and will have titles by the faculty authors available for purchase.
-Village Books is a community-based, independent bookstore located in the historic Fairhaven district of Bellingham, where it has celebrated building community one book at a time since 1980.
+As co-presenter of the Chuckanut Writers Conference, Village Books is the exclusive on-site bookseller throughout the conference and will have titles by the faculty authors available for purchase.

-Agent pitch sessions, marketing consultations, and editing consultations will be scheduled concurrently with other sessions throughout the conference.
+Agent pitch sessions will be scheduled concurrently with other sessions throughout the conference.
 Pre-registration for pitch sessions and consultations is required.
+The deadline to pre-register for pitch sessions and consultations is Friday, June 12, but because spaces are limited and sell out quickly, we recommend registering early.
 There will be no sign-ups during the conference.

 Pre-Conference Master Classes

 9:00 AM – 12:00 PMMetaphor for Writers: What Are Metaphors Good For?
 How Do We Get Good at Making Metaphor? | Priscilla Long | Location TBD

 This master class discusses the advances by linguists (George Lakoff and others) in thinking of metaphor as what every human being on earth uses every day to conceptualize the world.
 (Example: "Life is a journey.")
 Then we will look at kinds of metaphors and how we can get better at them, and actually develop a practice of making our own original metaphors.
 Metaphors are not decoration but rather an aid to visualizing, to seeing, to understanding.
 And they can be beautiful.

 1:00 – 4:00 PM